-As an articling, summer law or Aboriginal law summer student with MAG, you will be exposed to the workings of government and the process of law reform.
+As an articling, summer law or Indigenous law summer student with MAG, you will be exposed to the workings of government and the process of law reform.
 You will have access to mentoring and professional support, and opportunities to liaise with multiple practice areas and professionals as you refine your skills and interests.

-Our articling, summer law and Aboriginal law summer student programs offer various opportunities to work with experienced counsel on a range of legal matters, in addition to the opportunity to work independently on files assigned to you.
+Our articling, summer law and Indigenous law summer student programs offer various opportunities to work with experienced counsel on a range of legal matters, in addition to the opportunity to work independently on files assigned to you.

 Summer Law Program